 Sometimes Mitsuhashi feigns having forgot about somebody he previously beated, as shown in one of his early encounters with Imai, where he claimed not remembering him and the author revealed he actually remembered him.

 Kirimura is the true Butt Monkey of the series, beyond anyone.
 How?
-Well, pre-delinquent Mitsuhashi completely ruined his life and gave him the Embarrassing NicknameFundoshi Mask right before moving to Chiba and becoming a delinquent inspired by the experience, yet not only Mitsuhashi barely remembers his nickname (and later forgot even that), but the first thing he does upon debuting is choking on a coke, accidentally groping an old woman, get slapped for it, and having Imai, Tanigawa and the rest of Beni High (including Nakano) laugh at him for what had just happened.
+Well, pre-delinquent Mitsuhashi completely ruined his life and gave him the Embarrassing NicknameFundoshi Mask right before moving to Chiba and becoming a delinquent inspired by the experience (and to add to the humiliation at first even he found the nickname funny given the bandage he was wearing at the moment, before realizing it could ruin his reputation.
+His attempt at beating up Mitsuhashi transformed the temporary humiliation in his life getting ruined), yet not only Mitsuhashi barely remembers his nickname (and later forgot even that), but the first thing he does upon debuting is choking on a coke, accidentally groping an old woman, get slapped for it, and having Imai, Tanigawa and the rest of Beni High (including Nakano) plus Ryo laugh at him for what had just happened.

 Casanova Wannabe: Mitsuhashi may have the looks, but his combat pragmatism and greed ruins his image in the eyes of many young ladies, save for Riko.

 Imai has nice moves, but he's unable to actually keep a girl, and got dumped multiple times.

 Characterization Marches On: Just like Itou, Imai refuses to fight like Mitsuhashi does.
 This becomes weird if you re-read the early chapters and see that he had no problem fighting dirty like every other delinquent, even trying to fight dirtier than Mitsuhashi at one point.